-Jamie Aid’s first year as head coach of the Lipscomb women’s tennis team was filled with a number of firsts for her team.
+Jamie Aid’s second year as head coach of the Lipscomb women’s tennis team was filled with a number of firsts for her team.

 The Lady Bisons set a season program record for wins with 10.
 They finished with a 10-11 worksheet overall.
 In the spring seasons they were 7-0 in home indoor matches, also a program record.